isomerpages/moe-damaipri/_useful-links/Digital Access @ Home.md

 * 3 years of subsidised fibre broadband and a subsidised device (laptop or tablet); or
 * 3 years of subsidised fibre broadband; or
 * a subsidised device (laptop or tablet).

+**2. What are the key differences between the new scheme and the existing schemes?**

+The key differences that the DigitalAccess@Home scheme has over the existing ones are:
+* Flexibility to choose product offerings with expanded product choices: Eligible households will enjoy more flexible and expanded device and broadband connectivity options including the flexibility to add options during the period of assistance when their needs change.
+* Simplified and streamlined application for greater convenience and faster approval: The application process will be simplified and applicants will no longer be required to submit supporting documents such as copies of NRIC and income documents.
+Existing recipients of selected government assistance schemes will also automatically qualify for the Digital Access@Home scheme.

+**3. What should households who are keen to get on the scheme do come April 2023?**

+From 3 April 2023, applicants may apply for the DigitalAccess@Home scheme online or by submitting a hardcopy application.
+They can also approach any of the 37 SG Digital community hubs and 4 self-help groups (CDAC, Eurasian Association, MENDAKI, SINDA) for assistance with applications.

+Applicants may use the [online self-assessment tool](https://go.gov.sg/digitalaccesschecker) to check their eligibility before applying.

+**4. If a household applied for DigitalAccess@Home, chose and received a broadband-only package, can this household apply again for DigitalAccess@Home if they need a device later on (e.g. after 1 year)?**

+Yes. a household that received a broadband-only or device-only package can apply for a device or broadband plan respectively within the 3-year assistance period.

+**5. If an applicant is an existing or was previously a Home Access/NEU PC Plus beneficiary, can he/she apply for DigitalAccess@Home?**

+If an applicant is an existing NEU PC Plus beneficiary, he/she may submit a DigitalAccess@Home application for a fibre broadband only package, or a device only package if he/she is not currently benefitting from subsidised fibre broadband or device (desktop/laptop) respectively.

+If an applicant is an existing Home Access beneficiary and is not currently benefitting from a subsidised device (tablet/smartphone), he/she may apply for a device under the DigitalAccess@Home scheme.

+Applicants are encouraged to use the [online self-assessment tool](https://go.gov.sg/digitalaccesschecker) to check their eligibility before applying.

+**6. How does the launch of DigitalAccess@Home affect households already on existing schemes?**

+Households already on the existing schemes may continue to enjoy the benefits of the schemes until the end of their broadband contracts/ or qualifying periods (e.g. 3 years for NEU PC Plus).
+Eligible households may apply for the DigitalAccess@Home scheme after their contract ends.

+**5. If an applicant is an existing or was previously a Home Access/NEU PC Plus beneficiary, can he/she apply for DigitalAccess@Home?**

+If an applicant is an existing NEU PC Plus beneficiary, he/she may submit a DigitalAccess@Home application for a fibre broa